-The kick-off is taken from the center of the field with each team in their own half and the team not kicking off at least eight yards from the ball.
+The kick-off is taken from the center of the field with each team in their own half and the team not kicking off at least six yards from the ball.
+Do not insist the opponent always be six yards from the ball, as this is just a guide to give the kicker room to kick the ball without it immediately hitting an opponent.
+Remember, let them play and do not interfere for technicalities.